mbotos/SmartFactory-for-Force.com/README.md

 SmartFactory aims to provide test data objects with all required fields and object lookups pre-populated.

 The idea came from writing unit tests for unfamiliar orgs, where setting up test data might mean digging through a large hierarchy of lookup relationships and required fields.
 Instead, SmartFactory uses the Describe metadata to populate all fields with data of the right type.
-It currently handles string and lookup fields.
 For lookup fields, it creates an appropriate object and then uses that object's id.

 The initial version won the [Mavens Consulting](http://mavens.force.com/) 2011 hackathon.
 As a 1-day project, the current state is more a proof of concept; please see Future Work if you'd like to contribute to developing into a fully functional solution.